vsbogd/openvpn-config-generator/README.md

 - `-d days` - CA/client certificate validity period, 10 years by default
 - `-r` -  Route internet traffic via VPN server

 Script generates server and client config files.
-Resulting files  have name like `${CA_CN}-(server|client)-[0-9]+.conf`.
-Configs contains all the certificate and keys needed.
+The only password you need to enter during the process is a CA key password.
+Resulting files have names `${CA_CN}-client-[0-9]+.conf` and `${CA_CN}.conf`.
+Configs contain all the certificates and keys needed.
 Server and client keys are not protected with password.
 Use `openvpn-change-key-pass.sh <config>` to set or change the password.
-Tune configs if necessary then copy files on target machines and run OpenVPN.
+Usually it is required for a client only because server should be started automatically.
+Script prints short setup instructions after generation.